MV Brigitte Bardot

 Merida (formerly MV Brigitte Bardot, MV Gojira, Rat Race Media Adventurer, Ocean 7 Adventurer and Cable and Wireless Adventurer) is a high-tech 35 m trimaran twin diesel engine powered vessel designed by Nigel Irens.
 Construction of the vessel began in June 1997 and she was launched on 16 March 1998.
 The official naming ceremony took place on 3 April 1998 in London's West India Dock.
-In 2021, the vessel was sold to a private owner.
+In 2021, the vessel was sold to Oceanic Assistance, a company specializing in emergency situations at sea.

 Cable and Wireless Adventurer

 Originally named Cable and Wireless Adventurer, she was built for the purpose of circumnavigating the world in less than 80 days.
 This was successfully accomplished in July 1998 in 74 days, 20 hours, 58 minutes, traveling more than 22600 nmi.
 This achievement set a new Guinness World Record for a powered vessel.
 However, on 27 June 2008 Earthrace (later renamed Ady Gil), the biodiesel powered wave-piercing trimaran, set a new world record when it docked at the Vulkan shipyard in Sagunto, Spain after completing a circumnavigation in just 60 days 23 hours and 49 minutes.
 Both records are longer than the 60 days, 21 hours claimed by the US Navy's nuclear-powered submarine during Operation Sandblast in 1960 and the current record by a sailing boat (2017) of 40 days.

 The design of the vessel was evaluated and proven by hydrodynamic tank testing, and a 21.3 m scale prototype named the iLAN Voyager completed sea trials to demonstrate the advantages of the concept.

 The vessel is equipped with state-of-the-art navigation and communications equipment.